 - 80. Tax loss components included in a tax loss must be used in the order that they arose (s IA 9(1)). - 81.
 An amalgamated company may have tax loss components for the same tax year.
-Where this occurs, the amalgamated company can elect the order in which it uses the losses.
-The amalgamated company should make this election when it files its income tax return.
-If the amalgamated company does not make an election, it will use the losses on a pro rata basis (s IA 9(3)). - 82.
+Where this occurs, the amalgamated company can notify the Commissioner of the order in which the losses are to be used.
+If no notification is made the losses must be used on a pro rata basis (s IA 9(3)).20 - 82.
 Example | Tauira 16 illustrates how the ordering rules apply when an amalgamated company has tax loss components for the same tax year.